Winter Travel Chaos: How Travel Insurance can Help in Case of Sickness, Weather and More

 Whether you’re escaping the cold on a trip to the tropics or headed to the slopes for a ski weekend, traveling during the winter season comes with its own set of hazards.
-Smart travelers know that getting caught without a travel insurance plan could be a costly opt-out, especially when winter brings illness and travel delays.
+Smart travelers know that getting caught without a travel protection plan could be a costly opt-out, especially when winter brings illness and travel delays.

-Travel Insurance for Flu Season
+Travel Protection for the Virus Season

-Flu season can have serious consequences for a trip.
+What used to be known as Flu season now includes other viruses like RSV and COVID – and a “tripledemic” can have serious consequences for a trip.
 For instance, just before you expect to leave on a vacation, you or someone in your family gets too sick to travel.
 You could be out of luck if you have non-refundable airline tickets, hotel reservations or other prepaid trip costs and can’t get a refund.
-One in six U.S. adults have been forced to cancel, interrupt, or delay their travel plans, and medical conditions are often the cause.
-But, a travel insurance plan can help you in this situation.

-Typically, people over the age of 65 are the most likely to be hospitalized during flu season.
+Typically, people over the age of 65 are the most likely to be hospitalized during this season.
 Travelers in that age range should be especially aware of winter travel risks and how travel insurance can help.

 Also read: Does Travel Insurance Cover the Flu or Other Illness?